 Expert Near You

 We like the amount of bait in this bucket as well as the effectiveness.
-This is ideal for people who have an ongoing problem with rodents in addition to groundhogs or have chronic issues with these animals.
+This is ideal for people who have an ongoing or chronic problem with gophers and/or other rodents.

 With an appealing lure for groundhogs and a fantastic price, this comes in as our runner-up.
 The cracked corn bait is a vegetable-based natural part of a groundhog’s diet.

 Bonide Moletox Mole and Gopher Killer poison is crafted with zinc phosphide (2.0 percent).
 When an animal eats the zinc phosphide, it turns to a highly toxic gas in their stomach.
 One teaspoon will treat each active groundhog burrow, making it easy to portion out and distribute.
 We love the low cost of this groundhog and gopher killer and found it successful if each active tunnel was treated.